gabrielhartmann/docker/docs/sources/reference/builder.md

 `ONBUILD` instructions are **NOT** supported for environment replacement, even the instructions above.

-Environment variable subtitution will use the same value for each variable throughout the entire command.
+Environment variable substitution will use the same value for each variable throughout the entire command.
 In other words, in this example:

     ENV abc=hello